amit9oct/amit9oct.github.io/_posts/2020-08-12-LearnTicTacToe.md

 ![png](/assets/img/2020-08-12-LearnTicTacToe/output_35_0.png)

-It seems like there is no effect as such.
-This kind of makes sense.
-Decision trees usually tend to overfit the training data itself and hence we cannot see any significant improvements here.
+It seems like this doesn't affect the results much.
+It kind of makes sense, decision trees usually tend to over-fit the training data itself and hence we cannot see any significant improvements here.

 #### 4.6.3 Classification using Neural Networks

-Let's see if converting it into neural network classification problem improves accuracy.
+Let's see if converting it into [neural networks](https://en.wikipedia.org/wiki/Artificial_neural_network) classification problem improves accuracy.